AryaDuhan/Whatsapp-BOT/README.md

 A log of issues that have been resolved to improve bot stability and user experience.

+- **Conversational Command Failures**: Fixed a critical bug where the bot would not recognize replies during an `/edit` session.
 - **Image Parsing Crash:** Fixed a critical bug that caused the bot to crash when it received an image because the `downloadMedia` function was not accessible.
 - **Media Message Crash:** Fixed a crash that occurred when a user sent a media file (like an image).
 - **Command Crash:** Resolved an error that caused the bot to crash whenever any command was used.